 HM Revenue and Customs (HMRC) is responsible for monitoring the evasion of taxes and employs a variety of tools to investigate any suspected illegal activity: this includes detailed examination of tax affairs and investigations which can lead to criminal liability.

 Tax cases are immensely complex and should be entrusted to recognised specialist lawyers.
-At Bright Line Law we hold an enviable reputation for our expertise in dealing with suspected tax offences.
-We have particular experience of representing clients before tax tribunals as well as exploring other opportunities to prevent a matter from reaching the public domain and causing unnecessary reputational damage.
+Bright Line Law holds an enviable reputation for expertise in dealing with suspected tax offences.
+Bright Line Law has particular experience of representing clients before tax tribunals as well as exploring other opportunities to prevent a matter from reaching the public domain and causing unnecessary reputational damage.

 The distinction between tax evasion and tax mitigation has become increasingly blurred in recent years.
 While the latter is allowed, tax avoidance schemes, following investigation by HMRC, can be deemed tools for illegal tax evasion.
 If HMRC is investigating such a scheme, or it appears that civil litigation is a prospect following an investigation, it is important to take expert legal advice on the available options.
 Taxation is complex and constantly changing, and sanctions for breaches of tax rules are weighty with long term implications for a business’ continued financial stability and individuals’ financial comfort and personal liberty.

-We regularly work with other leading barristers and experts in the field of tax law – including forensic and chartered accountants, as well as professional tax advisors – to assist clients and deliver pragmatic solutions to legal problems.
-Our goal is to resolve regulatory issues quickly and provide a rigorous defence to accusations of violations of tax law.
+Bright Line Law regularly works with other leading barristers and experts in the field of tax law – including forensic and chartered accountants, as well as professional tax advisors — to assist clients and deliver pragmatic solutions to legal problems.
+The goal is to resolve regulatory issues quickly and provide a rigorous defence to accusations of violations of tax law.

 Businesses need to observe the regulations relevant to their industry.
 This can bring them into contact with regulators, either by reporting on their progress in observing regulatory standards or facing an investigation on suspicion that the regulator’s code of practice has been breached.
 Regulatory investigations can be taxing experiences for businesses and their staff: there is often a lack of understanding in the approach that regulators take, in which direction their investigation is going and how best to manage interaction with them.

-Our team can act as advisers to businesses facing external investigation by regulators (HMRC, the FCA and the full range of professional regulators), or pursuing internal investigations.
-We are able to provide detailed guidance and support to clients on any aspect of regulation.
-If you need to speak with a legal team that can provide cost-effective, pragmatic advice on regulatory investigations we would be delighted to help.
+Bright Line Law can act as an adviser to businesses facing external investigation by regulators (HMRC, the FCA and the full range of professional regulators), or pursuing internal investigations.
+Bright Line Law is able to provide detailed guidance and support to clients on any aspect of regulation.
+If you need to speak with a lawyer that can provide cost-effective, pragmatic advice on regulatory investigations Bright Line Law would be delighted to help.